YoungjuLee117/sdoaq_samples/README.md

   * ⚠️ Set working directory to project directory.
   * ⚠️ The sample program simulates with saved image files.
+  * ⚠️ Compressed core DLL files (opencv_world4130.dll and xiapi64.dll) into a ZIP archive for distribution.
 ---
 #### [updll.bat]
   * Update required dlls to system dlls.